apache/cordova-windows/cordova-windows10.md

 * 10.0, UAP: Builds for Windows 10 Universal Windows Platform
 * 8.1: Builds for Windows 8.1 or Windows Phone 8.1 (the default)
-* 8.0: Build for Windows 8.0.
-Not valid for Windows Phone (use the wp8 Cordova platform instead)

 **Scenarios**